Need Help? Give us a call.

 Many of the financial ratios that lenders use when determining credit risk are based on balance sheet accounts, so understanding how they relate to your situation can really help you before you start to look for a business loan.

 When you look at the profit and loss and balance sheet together, you get the full financial picture of your business.
-While a company may show a profit on the profit and loss statement, the balance sheet might tell a different story.
+And although a company may show a profit on the profit and loss statement, the balance sheet might tell a different story.
 That’s why you’ll want to get into the habit of reviewing both reports frequently, and you’ll have a great handle on how your business is doing.